Frank Gilliam (American football): Professional career

-Frank Gilliam left to play for Winnipeg Blue Bombers of the Canadian Football League for three seasons from 1957-1959.
-After retiring from professional football, he was a teacher for a few years before becoming an assistant coach to Jerry Burns at the University of Iowa from 1966-1970.
+Frank Gilliam played for the Winnipeg Blue Bombers of the Canadian Football League for three seasons from 1957–1959.
+After retiring from professional football, he was a teacher for a few years before becoming an assistant coach to Jerry Burns at the University of Iowa from 1966–1970.
 Gilliam then joined the Minnesota Vikings, where he was a scout and personnel man for over 36 years.
+He left the Vikings in 2007, after deciding to pursue other career opportunities.

-In 1989, Iowa fans selected an all-time University of Iowa football team during the 100th anniversary celebration of Iowa football, and Frank Gilliam was selected as a starting end.
+In 1989, Iowa fans selected an all-time University of Iowa football team during the 100th-anniversary celebration of Iowa football, and Frank Gilliam was selected as a starting end.

+Death

+Gilliam died on April 2, 2023, at the age of 89.